deepsingh245/client-trace/readme.md

 ## Use Cases

-1. **User Tracking**: Generate unique IDs for identifying users across sessions or devices.
+1. **User Tracing**: Generate unique IDs for identifying users across sessions or devices.
 2. **Security**: Enhance logging for security and fraud detection.
-3. **Analytics**: Track devices or browsers accessing your application.
+3. **Analytics**: Trace devices or browsers accessing your application.

 ---

-## License

-This package is licensed under the [MIT License](LICENSE).
+### ⚠️ **Note on Version 1.0.0**

+This is the **first version** of the library, and there are known limitations:

+- The library may generate the **same unique ID** for devices accessing the application over the **same IP address** or **network connection**.
+- This behavior occurs due to the current logic relying on headers, IP, and socket information, which can be identical for users on shared networks or devices.

+I am actively working to enhance the ID generation logic in future versions to address these limitations.
+Contributions, feedback, and suggestions are welcome!

 ---

 ## Contributions

-Feel free to contribute to **Client Track** by creating issues or submitting pull requests on the [GitHub repository](https://github.com/deepsingh245/client-track).
+Feel free to contribute to **Client Trace** by creating issues or submitting pull requests on the [GitHub repository](https://github.com/deepsingh245/client-trace).

----

-Let me know if you need additional edits or want to include any specific details!